It was hard to tell if the freshman was serious or just being polite.

 "They didn't get along that well. … One would leave the other hanging and frustration was showing," Toone said.
 "Fortunately, the main teacher was the Spirit."

-While his teammates stressed, Weddle focused on the message.
+While his teammates stressed, Eric Weddle focused on the message.
 It hit its mark in his heart.

-As Weddle continued to meet with the missionaries and read the Book of Mormon, he knew he would be baptized.
+As Eric Weddle continued to meet with the missionaries and read the Book of Mormon, he knew he would be baptized.
 But he didn't want to join without his parents' blessing.
-He had stayed in contact with Chanel, but she wasn't aware of his early church investigations.
+He had stayed in contact with Blaquiere, but she wasn't aware of his early church investigations.

 "They (the missionaries) taught me to pray and read the Book of Mormon.
 I put an effort into it," he said.
 "This was for me.
 It felt right."

-When Weddle decided to join the church, support from teammates, coaches and friends was abundant.
+When he decided to join the church, support from teammates, coaches and friends was abundant.
 His parents were concerned, however.

-Their big concern, Debbie said, was their son wouldn't think highly of them anymore.
+Their big concern, Debbie Weddle said, was their son wouldn't think highly of them anymore.

 For the next three months, Weddle answered questions, provided information, explained why the gospel was important to him and fasted and prayed for his parents' approval.